On the model-based stochastic value gradient for continuous reinforcement learning: Introduction

 \section{Introduction}

-The classic reinforcement learning (RL) task of designing an agent to optimally interact with an unknown environment has wide-reaching applications in, \eg, robotics \citep{polydoros2017survey}, control \citep{kiumarsi2017optimal}, finance \citep{fischer2018reinforcement}, and gaming \citep{justesen2019deep}, and many long-standing challenges remain after decades of progress \citep{sutton2018reinforcement}.
-The field is still largely unsettled on a single method for solving classes of tasks, as different settings have subtle variations that significantly impact how agents need to learn, explore, and represent their internal decision process as well as the external world around them \citep{ha2018world, yarats2019improving}. \textit{Model-based} methods explicitly construct a surrogate of the true environment, which can be queried with hypothetical sequences of actions to assess their expected outcome.
+The task of designing a reinforcement learning (RL) agent that can learn to optimally interact with an unknown environment has wide-reaching applications in, \eg, robotics \citep{kober2013reinforcement,polydoros2017survey}, control \citep{lillicrap2015continuous,kiumarsi2017optimal}, finance \citep{fischer2018reinforcement}, and gaming \citep{vinyals2019grandmaster,berner2019dota,justesen2019deep}.
+Many long-standing challenges remain after decades of research \citep{sutton2018reinforcement} and the field is unsettled on a single method for solving classes of tasks.
+Subtle variations in the settings can significantly impact how agents need to learn, explore, and represent their internal decision process and the external world around them.

+\textit{Model-based} methods explicitly construct a surrogate of the true environment, which can be queried with hypothetical sequences of actions to assess their outcome.
 In contrast, \textit{model-free} methods rely entirely on online and historical ground-truth data, and implicitly incorporate the environment dynamics into action value estimates.
 Historically, the abstractions of model-based methods are more amenable to the incorporation of expert domain knowledge \citep{todorov2012mujoco}, and often find higher reward policies than their model-free counterparts when only a small amount of ground-truth data can be collected \citep{deisenroth2011pilco, chua2018deep, wang2019exploring, janner2019trust, kaiser2019model}.
-However model-based methods struggle to match the performance of model-free agents when the latter are allowed (effectively) unlimited interactions with the environment.
-While recent work has greatly improved the asymptotic performance of model-based agents, there is still a gap when considering the most challenging tasks.
+However model-based methods struggle to match the performance of model-free agents when the latter are allowed unlimited interactions with the environment.
+While recent work has greatly improved the asymptotic performance of model-based agents, on the most challenging tasks they still often significantly under-perform model-free approaches.